$\mathcal{M}$-points of bounded height on toric varieties: Introduction

 Our proof generalizes de la Bretèche's proof \cite{Bre01Toric} of Manin's conjecture for split toric varieties in two ways: it generalizes generalizing his results to $\cM$-points, and it furthermore works with other heights than the anticanonical height.

 Theorem \ref{theorem: asymptotics proper toric} is of interest even in the classical setting of rational points, as it improves on the original proof of Manin's conjecture for toric varieties by Batyrev and Tschinkel \cite[Corollary 1.5]{BaTs96} by providing a good control of the error term.
 In the classical setting of rational points, Theorem \ref{theorem: asymptotics proper toric} and its proof are similar to \cite[Theorem 1]{Ess07}, where heights coming from other metrizations are considered.

-We finish the section by giving a few examples to illustrate Theorem \ref{theorem: asymptotics proper toric}.
+We now give a few examples to illustrate Theorem \ref{theorem: asymptotics proper toric}.
 In these examples, we will consider weak Campana points. \begin{example} Theorem \ref{theorem: asymptotics proper toric} implies that

 as $B\rightarrow \infty$, where $\theta>0$ is a constant and $Q$ is a cubic polynomial with leading coefficient

 See Example \ref{example: weak Campana points projective plane} for the derivation of this result. \end{example}